Deploy Rails 8 with Kamal to a VPS: Setup Runbook

 - Docker installed (and your user added to the

-dockergroup) - A Rails 8 application ready for production
+dockergroup) - A Rails 8 application ready to deploy

 On the VPS: